AJRepo/ZimbraCertDeploy/README.md

 * Install the certbot certificate once, manually.
 Some examples of this are at https://wiki.zimbra.com/wiki/Installing_a_LetsEncrypt_SSL_Certificate  (longer explanation at https://postboxservices.com/blogs/post/lets-setup-zimbra-9-0-0-on-ubuntu-18-0-4-and-configure-letsencrypt-ssl-certificates-on-it  .

+  * Usually something like 'sudo certbot certonly --standalone -d MY_FQDN --preferred-challenges=http --agree-tos --email MYEMAIL --http-01-port=80'

+Note: the port above is 80.
+It's an unused port for Zimbra, so it works well for this.
+Cannot use port 8080 as that's already used by Zimbra.
+Setup, FW,  NAT and/or Proxy apropriately to accept the port you use above

 * Edit the file 50_ZimbraCertDeploy.sh to choose if you want the deployment method (RESTART_PLAN=) to be "Now", "Later", or "Manual"
   * Now = deploy and restart as soon as certobot gets a new certificate
   * Later = 3 am local server time, restart zimbra then